Most popular essay: 122238 online visits

 Great dialogue in literary fiction serves multiple functions but never detracts from story progress or purpose.
 Writers who write dialogue well have a special gift that they’ve continually nourished.
 We can all learn to improve.
-Here are thoughts to stimulate practice in writing dialogue that compliments your literary story writing.
+Here are thoughts to stimulate practice in writing dialogue that complement your literary story writing.

 EXAMPLE FROM CLASSIC LITERATURE